THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 A. Accountability

-1. Each Department Head will designate one individual as the Official Property Coordinator for their department.
+1. Each Department Head will designate one individual as the Official Materials Coordinator for their department.

-1. If the department has several divisions, it would be advisable to designate one Property Coordinator for each division.
+1. If the department has several divisions, it would be advisable to designate one Materials Coordinator for each division.

-1. Duties of the designated Department Property Coordinator will include, but not be limited to:
+1. Duties of the designated Department Materials Coordinator will include, but not be limited to:

 1. Maintaining Departmental Inventory Records